Reigate College Reigate College

 Do Level 2 BTECs count towards the five minimum GCSEs needed for a Level 3 (A Level equivalent) course?

-Yes, provided that they are graded at Merit or higher.
+Yes, provided that they are graded at Level 2 Merit or higher.

 What do I do if I want to change courses?

-If you’re thinking about changing a subject or subjects, it’s better to wait until your enrolment interview (on 28 August or 29 August), when you can discuss your options face-to-face with a member of staff.
+If you’re thinking about changing a subject or subjects, you can request this at your enrolment interview (on 28 August or 29 August), when you can discuss your options face-to-face with a member of staff.

 Enrolment interviews take place after GCSE results day, so you’ll then know for sure what you’re qualified to do.